joewilliams007/skyRant/README.md

 skyRant is an android client for devRant with a focus on animations.

 skyRant is not in any way affiliated with devRant

+not in any way complete!
-## main features
+## features
 animation of SIMMORSAL https://github.com/SIMMORSAL/DevRantNative

 simple code highlighter

-user info in feed
+user information in feed
 ## Download

 [Click to download apk](https://github.com/joewilliams007/skyRant/blob/master/app/release/app-release.apk?raw=true)